CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

 Writting Products
 -----------------

-    Writting is pretty similar, but you have to use the :obj:`eopf.product.EOProduct.write` method
+    Writting is pretty similar, but you have to use the :meth:`EOProduct.write` method

     .. jupyter-execute::